Benchmarking Machine Translation with Cultural Awareness: Data Examples

 \section{Data Examples}

 In Table \ref{tab: data example}, we present a data example from the English-Chinese corpus.
 Each data point consists of a pair of sentences.
-We meticulously annotate all cultural-specific items (CSI) within the sentences.
-For each cultural-specific item, we provide information including its category, country of origin, translations in the target language, descriptions in both the source and target languages, and an explanation.
+We meticulously annotate all culture-specific items (CSI) within the sentences.
+For each culture-specific item, we provide information including its category, country of origin, translations in the target language, descriptions in both the source and target languages, and an explanation.
 To illustrate the challenges that cultural-specific items pose for current Machine Translation (MT) systems, we provide translations from both Google Translate and ChatGPT for this example.
-It is noted that both Google and ChatGPT erroneously rendered the Chinese translation of "Wiener Schnitzel" as "pork chops" instead of the correct translation, which is "steak."
-This misinterpretation not only misleads Chinese readers but also introduces confusion to the entire sentence.
+It is noted that both Google and ChatGPT erroneously rendered the Chinese translation of "Wiener Schnitzel" as "pork chops" instead of the correct translation, which is "steak".
+This misinterpretation not only misleads Chinese readers but also introduces confusion to the entire sentence, whose meaning is ``\textit{The Shanghai-style pork chops are a twist on Austria's national dish, Wiener fried pork chops, which are more street food than steak.}''